 7150 Montview Boulevard, Denver, CO 80220

-Located in the Park Hill neighborhood of Denver, the Denver Campus combines old-world charm with the latest technological resources, including stately turn-of-the-century buildings and newer academic buildings in a quiet park-like landscape.
-Students enjoy access to a variety of academic and laboratory classrooms; residence halls with private and semi-private bathrooms; and a recreation center which includes a dining center, gymnasium and fitness center.
+Located in the historic Park Hill neighborhood of Denver, the Denver Campus combines old-world charm with the latest technological resources, including stately turn-of-the-century buildings and newer academic buildings in a quiet, park-like landscape.
+Students enjoy access to a variety of academic and laboratory classrooms, residence halls with private and semi-private bathrooms, and a recreation center featuring a dining center, gymnasium and fitness center.

 Academic Facilities and Administrative Offices

-THE COLLEGE OF CULINARY ARTS at 1895 Quebec Street houses academic classrooms; Colorado Dining Room; Coors Beverage Laboratory; Dick Saunders Dining Room; International Baking & Pastry Institute; laboratories.
+The COLLEGE OF CULINARY ARTS at 1895 Quebec St. houses academic classrooms, Colorado Dining Room, Coors Beverage Laboratory, Dick Saunders Dining Room and laboratories.